About us

 Other areas of counselling we deal with

-There is a very long list of labels of thing that purport to name various mental ailments.
+There is a very long list of labels of thing that try to name every kind of mental suffering.
 I have only ticked two of them, anxiety and depression, because they are the generic search terms most people use.
-It is not necessary to have a label to come along for an encounter with the horses.
-If you want to know something about how things work in life and how they go wrong, then you are welcome to come and ask the horses to see what kind of help they can offer.
+It is not necessary to have a label to come along for an encounter with the horses, what is important is what you say is wrong.
+If you want to know something about how things work in your life, then you are welcome to come and ask the horses to see what kind of help they can offer.
 If you want to come simply for the experience, that's ok too.

 Therapies offered